JeffersonLab/jiriaf-digital-twin/README.md

 The results underscore the potential of DBN-based digital twins in enhancing real-time monitoring and decision-making in complex systems.
 The model successfully managed system pressure through adaptive control recommendations, providing valuable insights for future developments in digital twin technology.

+## Usage Instructions

+To build and run the source code in a development container with Visual Studio Code, follow these steps:

+### Prerequisites

+Set up the environment using the `.devcontainer/Dockerfile` or directly use the devcontainer feature in the Visual Studio Code IDE.

+### Steps

+1. Run `/run/build.sh` to compile the source code.
+2. Run `/run/run_model.sh` to run the model.

+### Essential Inputs

+The essential inputs for this modeling are stored in the file: `src/digitaltwin/inputfiles/UAVconfig.json`.

 ## Citation

 This repository is based on the following work and repository.
 If you use this work in an academic context, please cite the following publication(s):